jetstream-cloud/js2docs/docs/ui/exo/access-instance.md

 ## The exouser Profile & Passphrase

 Instances launched with Exosphere will be created with a user `exouser`.
 By default, `exouser` has `sudo` privilege, and any web shells/desktops launched from Exosphere will be signed in with this account.
-Should you ever need the initial password/passphrase created for `exouser`, it can be found on the Instance's Details page under "Credentials."
+Should you ever need the initial passphrase (password) created for `exouser`, it can be found on the Instance's Details page under "Credentials."
 ![A screenshot of an Instance Details page with the location of the exouser passphrase highlighted](../../images/exo-passphrase.png)

 ---